consultantjay/LTIMEARN/Project_9/Test Case/Readme.md

-#Test Cases for MongoDB Queries
+# Test Cases for MongoDB Queries

-TestByValue.js--> It checks whether the retrieved values from database are correct or not.
+TestByValue--> It checks whether the retrieved values from database are correct or not.
 TestByCount--> It checks for the number of documents retrieved after each condition.
 TestByDataType--> It checks whether the data type of the result is valid or not.
 TestByProjectionLength--> It checks for the number of fields retrieved for the query.